01 of 07

 06 of 07

-If city exploration, food, coffee and fashion are more up your alley, the city of Melbourne is a must – specifically, the city’s many laneways and arcades.
-Look down, look up, look to the side… wherever you look there is something to discover: delicious treats, trendy clothing stores, kitsch homewares, kooky gifts and stunning street art.
+If city exploration, food, coffee, and fashion are more up your alley, the city of Melbourne is a must—specifically, the city’s many laneways and arcades.
+Wherever you look there is something to discover: delicious treats, trendy clothing stores, kitsch homewares, kooky gifts and stunning street art.
 Be sure to pick up a map of all the little alleys so you don’t miss any, and check out Trip Advisor for great Melbourne accommodation deals.Continue to 7 of 7 below.

 07 of 07

 Tasmania, South Australia, and the ACT

 Tasmania, South Australia, and the Australian Capital Territory are all worth checking out and each has one bucket list-worthy location that comes highly recommended.